Exchange Server Subscription Edition Pricing Breakdown

 Real‑World Exchange Server Subscription Edition Pricing Scenarios

 Disclaimer: The below examples are illustrative estimates of real-world scenarios.
-Actual pricing is a factor of many different elements, such as on your licensing agreement (EA, Open, CSP, etc), region, and discounts given by licence provider partners.
+Actual pricing is a factor of many different elements, such as on your licensing agreement (EA, Open, CSP, etc), region, and discounts given by license provider partners.

 Scenario 1: Small Business (50 Users, No SA Today)